fwojtan/aoc24/README.md

-# AdventOfCodeTemplate
+# AdventOfCode 2024!

-A sample template for Rust solutions to any one year of [Advent of Code](https://adventofcode.com/).

-Adapted by Finlay Wojtan from a [previous template](https://github.com/CastleQuirm/AdventOfCodeTemplate) by Simon Castle (which was itself adapted from a previous template by Chris Paterson).
+Template adapted by Finlay Wojtan from a [previous template](https://github.com/CastleQuirm/AdventOfCodeTemplate) by Simon Castle (which was itself adapted from a previous template by Chris Paterson).

 ## How to Use